Kotler’s Five Product Level Model and Best PowerPoint Templates

 This template not only provides slides for making Kotler’s model in the form of PowerPoint slides but also to discuss the needs of new customers to explore the possibility of making a new product or augmenting existing products to transform them into something even better.

 To make use of Kotler’s model, it is important to understand customer needs and wants.
 This can be done using buyer personas.
-You can use this template to create buyer personas, as well as to explain Kotler’s Five Level Product model with the help of customizable slides that are easy to customize according to your topic.
+You can use a template to create buyer personas, as well as to explain Kotler’s Five Level Product model with the help of customizable slides that are easy to customize according to your topic.
+Alternatively, this other template can help to easily conduct a buyer persona analysis and present it to an audience or stakeholders.

 The job of the marketer is not just selling the product but to understand and cater to the actual need or want the product aims to satisfy.
 A marketer is not selling a smartphone or an air conditioner but rather what needs or wants are satisfied with it.
 Be it connectivity and fun that a customer might have using a smartphone or the cooling an air conditioner might give amidst scorching heat.
 The customer’s minimum and expected utility from the product needs to be met, as well as something extra in the form of augmentations is necessary to lure the customer.
 Eventually, the product needs to evolve with customer needs with the right transformations over time.
 This is where Kotler’s Five Product Level model can help businesses understand and satisfy customer needs.